-A method of funding expenditure by payment over a defined period of time.
+Property (land or building) which is held for economic Investment Properties period of time.
 An operating lease is similar to renting, the ownership of the asset remains with the lessor and the transaction does not fall within the capital control system.
 Finance leases are more akin to borrowing and do fall within the capital system, further a finance lease transfers substantially all of the risks and rewards of ownership of the asset to the lessee